Skip to main content

 Is an Android tablet better than an iPad?

-But if you own something like an Android phone or a non-Apple set of headphones instead, then you'll find they'll work just as well, if not better, with an Android tablet.
-Especially if you've invested money in a specific ecosystem, like Samsung, Honor or Google's, for example.
+But if you’re using an Android phone or a different brand of headphones, you’ll find they’ll play just as nicely (if not better) with an Android tablet.
+This is especially true if you’ve already invested in an ecosystem like Samsung or Google.

-From the iPad and iPad Air up to the iPad Pro, Apple's tablets are worth considering.
+From the standard iPad and Air models right up to the beastly iPad Pro, Apple’s kit is worth a look.
 Check our Apple iPad tablet reviews to see which ones will best suit you.